phoenixding/tbsp/README.md

 However, please install them manually if, by any reason, the automatic installation fails.

+* Platform:
+Macos and Linux verified.
+For windows, the dependent pyBigWig package is not available.

 # INSTALLATION

  There are 3 options to install scdiff.